 Many older adults tackle the maintenance of a house or live alone much longer than they need to.
 The best time to move into a continuing care retirement community is when you’re ready for an enriching lifestyle with a smart plan for the future.
 Here are just a few of the reasons to move early:

-Communities are dedicated to their residents’ holistic health — not just health care.
+Communities are dedicated to their residents’ holistic health and wellness — not just health care.
 They provide varied fitness options so regular workouts don’t grow stale.
 Group classes are designed for a range of skill levels so you can try new things.
 Aquatic workouts are fun and low impact.
 And fully equipped fitness centers let you design your own routine on your own schedule if you’d prefer.

 Opportunities to Grow

 Communities are some of the best places to try new interests and hobbies, rediscover old passions, and pursue lifelong learning.
 Inventive activity directors and fellow residents organize clubs and activities, invite in-house speakers, and arrange cultural outings.
 You can participate as much or as little as you’d like.